dannsam/xenko-docs/manual/graphics/low-level-api/pipeline-state.md

 pipelineStateDescription.DepthStencilState = depthStencilStateDescription;
 ```

-The stencil reference is not part of the @'SiliconStudio.Xenko.Graphics.PipelineState' and is set using @'SiliconStudio.Xenko.Graphics.CommandList.SetStencilReference'.
+The stencil reference is not part of the @'SiliconStudio.Xenko.Graphics.PipelineState' and is set using @'SiliconStudio.Xenko.Graphics.CommandList.SetStencilReference(System.Int32)'.

 **Code:** Setting the stencil reference